kaushalkumarjoshi/100DaysCoding/Day1/Flowcharts and Patterns/Flowcharts.md

 Q9.
 Check Prime number : You are given a single positive integer, N. You need to find and print whether N is Prime or not.
 Draw a flowchart for this process.

 Q10.
 All fibonacci numbers : You are given a single non-negative integer, N. You need to print all numbers that: (i) occur in the range 0 to N (both inclusive). (ii) are a part of the fibonacci sequence.
-Draw a flowchart for this process
+Draw a flowchart for this process.
 Note : The first two terms of the fibonacci sequence are 0 and 1.

 Q11.
 Member of Fibonacci : You are given a single non-negative integer, N. You need to find out whether N is a part of the fibonacci sequence.
 Print "Yes" if it is and "No" if it's not.
 Draw a flowchart for this process.